JonnyBanana/PDF_Scroll_ASCII_Crasher/README.md

 </BR>

-For better understanding I will include all the exact steps I took to create the pdf, starting with the .png image </BR>
+For better understanding I will include all the exact steps I took to create the pdf, </BR>
-i started from.
-If you want you can skip some steps (read below).
+starting with the .png image i started from.

 </BR>